What Organelle Does Cellular Respiration Take Place

 While mitochondria are the primary site, other organelles play minor roles:

-• Cytoplasm: As covered, glycolysis occurs here.
+• Cytoplasm: As noted, glycolysis occurs here.

 • Peroxisomes: These organelles break down fatty acids and detoxify harmful substances, but they are not directly involved in ATP production.